 Situated on the east coast of England, north Norfolk has 45 miles of stunning coastline, Blue Flag beaches, big skies and breath-taking countryside.

-From the unspoilt beaches at award-winning Wells-next-the-Sea, to the family friendly sands of Hunstanton and Cromer and the Blue Flag beaches in Sheringham, Mundesley and West Runton, north Norfolk's coastline offers something for everyone.
+From award-winning beaches like Wells-next-the-Sea, family friendly sands of Hunstanton and Cromer and the Blue Flag beaches in Sheringham, Mundesley and West Runton, north Norfolk’s coastline offers something for everyone.
 Head inland to the countryside with its rich agricultural roots and you will discover market towns and villages, home to eateries, shops and artisans, as well as museums, stately homes and places of cultural and historical interest.

 And as Norfolk is the driest county in the UK, it’s perfect to visit all year round.